 Shareholders and other interested parties may communicate directly with the presiding director or with our non-executive directors as a group by writing to the following address: WNS (Holdings) Limited, Attention: Non-Executive Directors, Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli (W), Mumbai 400 079, India.

 D. Employees

 For a description of our employees, see "Part I - Item 4.
-Information on the Company - Business Overview - Human Capital."
+Information on the Company - Business Overview - Human Capital" of our Annual Report.

 E. Share Ownership